estes-sj/discord-music-bot/README.md

 I used cogs since I adapt this code onto other bots that I have.
 It makes it a bit more modular since I can simply add the `Music` cog to a pre-existing bot.

 ## Features
 See [Usage](#usage) for more information and examples on specific commands and features.
+Some of the music bot's features include:
 - Search and play YouTube music directly in voice channels
 - Queue management with pagination
 - Support for multiple guilds via Sessions